Razg93/CarryMe-Smart-self-balancing-robot/README.md

 # BALANCING CONTROL
 PID
-Balancing control is performed by a PID cascade, like showed in the next picture.
+Balancing control is performed by a PID cascade, as showed in the next picture.
-This way is possible to balance the robot even if you move the center mass or run it in a ramp.
+This way it is possible to balance the robot even if you move the center mass or run it in a ramp.
 It will find a new balance angle that allows it to be balanced and stopped.
-In fact both the controller are PI only, the derivative gain is set to 0 because it causes the robot to shake even with small gain.
+In fact both the controllers are PI only, the derivative gain is set to 0 because it causes the robot to shake even with small gain.

 ![image](https://user-images.githubusercontent.com/50642442/134984028-422dd8f7-1184-43fa-a301-5dcd271db9a1.png)